Harshjerry/Devops_project/README.md

 - 🔁 GitHub Actions + ArgoCD for CI/CD
 - 🐳 Docker for containerization
-- ☁️ AWS EKS with Terraform for Infrastructure as Code
+- ☁️ AWS EKS and VPC with Terraform for Infrastructure as Code
-- 🎯 Custom domain with Ingress setup
+- 🎯 Custom domain with Ingress setup using Kubernetes

 ---